Skip to main content

 • How far away is the project located from homes?

-The project will be situated near Brighton Mountain, which is south of Juniper, 26 km east of the community of Florenceville-Bristol, and approximately 20 km east of the community of Hartland.
+The Project will be situated near Brighton Mountain which is south of Juniper, 26 km East of the community of Florenceville-Bristol, and approximately 20 km East of the community of Hartland.

 • Will the project create jobs?